 A cross-sectional study with a descriptive-analytic design was employed, involving 74 adolescent girls selected via simple random sampling.
 The researcher chose this design because it allows for the simultaneous measurement of both the independent variable (knowledge) and the dependent variable (adherence) at a single point in time.
 This approach is highly efficient for identifying correlations and providing a "snapshot" of the current health behavior among adolescent girls without requiring a long-term follow-up (Notoatmodjo, 2018).
-The study was conducted at Senior High School 3 Penajam Paser Utara, East Kalimantan, in December 2024 to May 2025.
-The study involves two main variables:
+The study was conducted at Senior High School 3 Penajam Paser Utara, East Kalimantan, from December 2024 to May 2025.